StephenMLF/stephenmlf.github.io/_posts/2022-03-30-heartbeat.md

 - [x] Python returns `200`
 - [x] `MLFGameClient` opens ZMQ ports and binds to `OnStateChangeTopic`
 - [x] `MLFGameClient` send ZMQ message `GetClientState` with client ID
-- [ ] Python has a dictionary of `{clientid : local_client_class}`
+- [x] Python has a dictionary of `{clientid : local_client_class}`
   - [ ] so python needs a `local_client_class` containing
-    - client id
+    - [x] client id
-    - current heartbeat (see below)
+    - [x] current heartbeat (see below)
-    - current state
+    - [x] current state (init with `UNCALIBRATED`)
-    - and a zmq client
+    - [ ] and a zmq client
-    - function for binding to state messages from `MLFGameClient`
+    - [ ] function for binding to state messages from `MLFGameClient`
-    - function for sending current state over zmq
+    - [ ] function for sending current state over zmq
-    - function for updating the local client's heartbeat
+    - [ ] function for updating the local client's heartbeat
   - [ ] and therefore needs to have a `heartbeat` class that contains
-    - client id
+    - [x] client id
-    - delegate
+    - [x] 'delegate' for killing clients
-    - actual heartbeat values
+    - [x] actual heartbeat values
-    - function for timebomb (countdown, after which delegate is fired with client id)
+    - [ ] function for timebomb (countdown, after which delegate is fired with client id)
-    - function for updating heartbeat values
+    - [ ] function for updating heartbeat values
-    - function for resetting timebomb (when a heartbeat is updated)
+    - [ ] function for resetting timebomb (when a heartbeat is updated)
-  - [x] and an `Enum` (matching C#) of the client states
+  - [x] and an `Enum` (matching C#) of the client states (see yesterday's post)
 - [ ] Python returns state of client; since it just made an entry, it will be its initialised value of `UNCALIBRATED`
 - [ ] `MLFGameClient` parses the result and updates its state according to the result

+---

+This can be simplified a bit, or broken down into different tasks:
+- [x] Make some python classes that implement adding clients from heartbeat
+- [x] Make timebomb functionality that can be called manually which removes clients
-Testing passing the function through to the heartbeat to have a timebomb remove client from the dictionary: [https://www.mycompiler.io/view/GFgnwn7jOdB](https://www.mycompiler.io/view/GFgnwn7jOdB)
+  - Testing passing the function through to the heartbeat to have a timebomb remove client from the dictionary: [https://www.mycompiler.io/view/GFgnwn7jOdB](https://www.mycompiler.io/view/GFgnwn7jOdB)
+- [ ] Make timebomb functionality actually timer based
+- [ ] Add zmq receiving and updating
+- [ ] Add zmq sending
+- [ ] Add receiving to C# side
+  - [ ] Receiving
+  - [ ] Parsing
+  - [ ] Updating